OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 The next step is to activate your virtual python environment.
 Change your directory to ``devenv`` and run:

-On Linux or OS X (must be running bash)
+On Linux or OS X (must be running bash, and don't forget the '.' in the command below):

 ::

-   source bin/activate
+   . bin/activate

-or, on Windows
+or, on Windows:

 ::

-   Scripts\activate.bat
+   Scripts\activate

 At this point, your ``devenv`` directory should contain the following
 subdirectories: